 Familial Chylomicronaemia Syndrome (FCS) is the name for a group of rare genetic disorders that cause very high levels of triglycerides in the blood.

-Triglycerides are a kind of fat, and high levels of triglycerides can cause serious health problems in the long term, such as pancreatitis.
+Triglycerides are a kind of fat, and high levels of triglycerides can lead to serious health problems in the long term, including pancreatitis and diabetes.
 With a very low fat diet, you can help to avoid these problems.

 You might also hear FCS called Lipoprotein Lipase Deficiency (LPLD) – which is the most common type of FCS – or chylomicronaemia.